listout/dotfiles/README.md

 - Compositor: Vanilla Picom
 - Bar: Polybar
 - GTK Theme: Materia (for now)
-- Filemanager: Thunar
+- Filemanager: Thunar and Ranger
-- Overall Color Scheme: Onedark
+- Overall Color Scheme: Base16 Horizon-Dark

 #### Notes and links for me in case of a new install